-Refrigerants in AS/NZS ISO 817 and AS/NZS 5149, Parts 1 to 4 are classified on the basis of flammability and toxicity.
+Refrigerants in AS/NZS ISO 817 and AS/NZS 5149, Parts 1 to 4, are classified on the basis of flammability and toxicity.
 The HTHP shall comply with the safety requirements for the relevant classification.

 Many common refrigerants are A1.
-A1 is not flammable or toxic but often has a high GWP rating.
+A1 is not flammable or toxic but has a high GWP rating.
 As the industry starts to use refrigerants with lower GWP ratings, it needs to make a trade-off with flammability.
-The A2L class was introduced to identify refrigerants that have a low GWP rating and low flammability, and which therefore require suitable safety controls.
+The A2L class was introduced to identify refrigerants that have a low GWP rating and low flammability, and which, therefore, require suitable safety controls.
 HC refrigerants are A3 class.
 They are highly flammable and require additional safety controls.

-AS/NZS 60335.2.40 provides a compliance pathway for HTHPs that use flammable refrigerants (including A3) and have similar site-specific safety controls to A1 and A2L refrigerants.
+AS/NZS 60335.2.40:2023 provides a compliance pathway for HTHP that use A3 refrigerants, but which have similar site-specific safety controls to A1 and A2L refrigerants.

-Pressure vessels for refrigerants shall comply with the requirements of AS/NZS 5149, AS 1210, or an international code approved under AS 1210 (such as section VIII of the ASME's boiler and pressure vessel code; BS EN 13445-1; or PD 5500).
-Alternatively, pressure vessels that comply with AS 2971 can be used.
+Pressure vessels for refrigerants shall comply with AS 1210 or an international code approved under AS 1210 (such as Boiler and pressure vessel code, Section VIII; BS EN 13445; or PD 5500).
+Alternatively, pressure vessels that comply with AS 2971:2007 can be used.